jacob1st/nonrefactored-chess-engine/README.md

 More of a proof of concept at the moment

-Code showing movement, captures, checks, en passant, and castling
+Movement, captures, checks, en passant, and castling
 ----
 ![Chess_features](./chess_features.gif)